 Other operators offer guided snorkel tours for small groups to a number of areas where rare and unusual species are reliably seen.
 These activities provide intriguing and educational insights into the ecological systems behind the spectacle.

-Two dive operators offer scuba diving to a selection of over 50 dive sites, from “resort dives” in shallow water from the beach, to more adventurous locations such as under the vertical rock spire of Balls Pyramid.
+One dive operator offer scuba diving to a selection of over 50 dive sites, from “resort dives” in shallow water from the beach, to more adventurous locations such as under the vertical rock spire of Balls Pyramid.

 Clear, open-ocean water and a wide range of underwater geography provide an unusually wide choice of SCUBA diving experiences.